UFOjw/Learning/PROJECTS/README.md

 My past-time.
-Things that I have found interesting for discover
+Things that I have found interesting to explore